timeanddate/libtad-jvm/README.md

 Location data type:
 --------------------------------------

-Get UTC offset from local time (only applicable if service.setIncludeListOfTimeChanges has been activated):
+Get UTC offset for local time (only applicable if service.setIncludeListOfTimeChanges has been activated):

 		TADDateTime localTime = new TADDateTime(2015, 6, 7);
 		Location sampleLoc = result.get(0);